-No other updating adjustments are employed; therefore, the distribution of receipts of non-simulated incomes remains constant throughout the period, while the level of amounts received changes in line with the uprating factors.
+No other updating adjustments are employed; therefore the distribution of receipts of non-simulated incomes remains constant throughout the period, while the level of amounts received changes in line with the uprating factors.
 The variables included in EUROMOD on household and personal characteristics, such as housing type, employment status or demographic attributes, are constant in relation to the basis year (in the baseline scenario).

 Structural cuts in pensions (boa, bdi, bsu, byr) were simulated in EUROMOD as a separate policy for 2009-2011 (see Annex II for details).
 Compensations for the cuts (boa, bdi, byr, except bsu) were simulated in EUROMOD as a separate policy for 2013-2016.
-Since 2017 - no cuts or compensations apply.
-We roll back any cuts/or compensations for pensions present in the data.